JakeWharton/gitout/README.md

   1. Visit https://github.com/settings/tokens
   2. Click "Generate new token"
   3. Type "gitout" in the name field
-  4. Select the "repo" and "read:user" scopes
+  4. Select the "repo", "gist", and "read:user" scopes
-     - `repo`: Needed to clone private repositories (if you only have public repositories then just `public_repo` will also work)
+     - `repo`: Needed to discover and clone private repositories (if you only have public repositories then just `public_repo` will also work)
+     - `gist`: Needed to discover and clone private gists (if you only have public gists then this is not required)
      - `read:user`: Needed to traverse your owned, starred, and watched repo lists
   5. Select "Generate token"
   6. Copy the value into your `config.toml` as it will not be shown again